cloudnative-pg/docs/versioned_docs/version-1.27/replication.md

 HA cluster, ensuring that WAL files required by each standby are retained on the primary's storage, even after a failover or switchover.

-:::info Replication slots for High Availability
+:::note[Replication slots for High Availability]
     For details on how CloudNativePG automatically manages replication slots for the High Availability replicas, please refer to the ["Replication slots for High Availability" section](#replication-slots-for-high-availability)